 She cautions those looking to refinance student loans before applying for a mortgage. “…there comes a time to balance paying down debt aggressively with living life and raising a family,” she says.
 “I am so grateful to own my own practice, but I never thought that purchasing the practice [and becoming self-employed] would put the brakes on purchasing a home or our family planning timeline.”

 Other than refinancing your student loans to lower the monthly payment, you could try switching payment plans.
-If your federal student loans are on the Standard Repayment Plan, switch to an income-driven repayment plan to lower payments.
+If your federal student loans are on the Standard Repayment Plan, switch to an income-driven repayment plan to lower payments and DTI.
 You can use a calculator to estimate your payments on these plans before applying for the change.

 Don’t forget that a good payment history with all of your student loans is a plus when applying for any type of mortgage.
 Each mortgage lender has its own set of rules.
 You can take a deep breath knowing that student loan debt and refinancing won’t always stop you from getting a home.

-One option to look into is LeverageRx, which provides home loans for physicians, dentists and medical professionals.
-It offers a low down payment and doesn’t require mortgage insurance.
-The most significant part is that it allows higher student loan balances than conventional or Federal Housing Administration (FHA) loans.
+Physician mortgages offer a low down payment and do not require mortgage insurance.
+The most significant part is that a physician mortgage allows higher student loan balances than conventional or Federal Housing Administration (FHA) loans.